 “It’s not good what the officers are doing!”

-Afterwards, the officers threw the beaten man into the water.
+Afterwards, the respondent reported seeing the officers throwing the beaten man into the water.

 When all the seven finally were on the Bosnian side, they tried to walk back to Velika Kladusa, but didn’t know where they were.
 Therefore, they knocked at the door of a house and the owner told them to walk three kilometers in a certain direction.
 At this point, it was around 1 am on January 19.